carolwanjohi/question-and-answer-message-board/README.md

 # --help

-## This is a web application that enables users to post questions and give answers to posted questions., 22/09/2017
+## This is a web application that enables users to post questions and give answers to posted questions, 22/09/2017

 ## By **[Carol Wanjohi](https://github.com/carolwanjohi)**